Chas Early

 Chas Early is a British actor and playwright.
-He has appeared on TV shows such as Casualty, EastEnders, Skins and Mayo.
+He has appeared on TV shows such as Casualty, EastEnders, Skins, Mayo and Call the Midwife.
 He is probably best known for portraying the late comedian Bill Hicks in his one-man show, Bill Hicks: Slight Return.
 In September 2021, he portrayed Andy Goddard in an episode of the BBC soap opera Doctors.